 Importantly, Oxford is also well known as a safe city.
 The Complete University Guide ranks Oxford highly in its safest student cities.

 Day or night, there’s always something going on in Oxford.

 The city is a fantastic centre for arts and culture, with a vibrant nightlife.
 Take in classical concerts in the Sheldonian Theatre or a live gig at the O2.
 Browse ancient Egyptian artefacts in the Ashmolean Museum, or contemporary visual art at Modern Art Oxford.
 Catch a debate at the Oxford Union, comedy at the New Theatre, or Shakespeare in the Bodleian’s Old Schools Quadrangle.
 Cheer on your college sports teams in the University Parks or from the banks of the River Isis (as the Thames is known in Oxford) in Summer Eights.

 Oxford also boasts excellent food and drink—from Michelin-starred restaurants to centuries-old examples of the Great British Pub, and authentic cuisines from all over the world.

 Transport and getting around

 Oxford is a small city: it’s easy to get where you want to go, with most of the city readily accessible on foot.
-Cycling is a popular option: Oxford is known as a ‘cycling city’, and many students find it to be a great way to get around.
-There are cycle shops all over the city, as well as options for hiring a ‘dockless’ bike for short periods.
+Cycling is a popular option: Oxford is known as a ‘cycling city’, and many students find it to be a great way to get around and there are cycle shops all over the city.
+There are also over 650 electric-scooters available to hire across the city.

 Oxford is within easy reach of London's airports, with excellent coach links to Heathrow and Gatwick international airports.
 London itself is under an hour away by train, or you can take one of the bus services that run 24 hours a day.